-Last night I was redirected to a website that filled with all kinds of ads and I accidentally clicked on one of then.
+How do I get rid of U.S. Department of Homeland Security virus $300 scam that has blocked my computer with Windows 7 OS as well as my android phone, tablet or iPhone/iPad?
+Why is mobile internet blocked and asking me to pay $500 fine thru paypal?
+Last night I was redirected to a website that was filled with all kinds of ads and I accidentally clicked on one of them.
 Then suddenly my cam flashed and subsequently I got a message from U.S. Department of Homeland Security saying that I was blocked for possession of child pornography, and zoophilia, and rape footage and so on.
 It blocked my computer and said I need to pay a fine of $300 through Moneypak in order to unlock it.
 Also that criminal charges would be taken against me if I don’t pay for that.
 I was completely freaking out!
-How do I get rid of this U.S. Department of Homeland Security scam?
+Please help me unlock my computer from the $300 police virus!
+Still I got a problem with this virus cause I was on a unsafe website and its accusing me of porn charges and locked my phone but I was on a unsafe website and they were pop ups and I cant get rid of it.
+That is when I accidentally clicked on a link that led me to a pornography site and then I had a police message pop up asking for $500 and had my location etc. Help!

 Once it targets your computer, it immediately blocks your computer down and displays a bogus and scary notification: “The work of your computer has been suspended on the grounds of the violation of the law of the United States of America.”
 Also, it specifies several articles of your violation of law, for example the use or distribution of pornography material, copyrighted content and piracy software, in an effort to make PC victims believe that they are committed to cybercrimes.
 The fake Department of Homeland Security warning page threatens PC users that the prosecution will be inevitable if repeated violations occur.
 PC victims may notice that the virus page also lists their IP address and account name correctly so that many people may fall into this hoax and trust it belongs to a real warning from the authorities without doing any further investigation on it.
 They trick PC users and claim that they have only 48 hours to pay the fine, or they will become the subject of criminal prosecution or even be sent to court.
 Actually, all warning messages and information on the fine requested page is totally false and fraudulent, only to pilfer money from unknown PC users.